The Power of Two Matrices in Spectral Algorithms for Community Recovery: Performance of Spectral Algorithms

-\subsection{Two matrices}
+\subsection{Two Matrices}

 In this section, we will prove Theorem~\ref{thm:two-matrix-two-vec}.
-Let us start by describing the algorithm that always succeeds up to the information theoretic threshold in the two community case. \begin{breakablealgorithm} \end{breakablealgorithm}
+Let us start by describing the algorithm that always succeeds up to the information theoretic threshold in the two community case. {The design of the algorithm is analogous to the design of Algorithm \ref{alg:one-matrix}.} \begin{breakablealgorithm} \end{breakablealgorithm}

 \begin{breakablealgorithm} \end{breakablealgorithm}

 \begin{proof}[Proof of Theorem \ref{thm:two-matrix-two-vec}] As in the proof of Theorem~\ref{thm:one-matrix-two-vec}, we condition on $\sigma_0$ satisfying $\left| n_i - \rho_i n \right| \leq n^{2/3}$.
 Fix $y,\tilde{y}\notin \cY$, $y\neq \tilde{y}$ where $\cY$ is given by Lemma~\ref{edgeEigenvalue}~Part~\eqref{edgeEigenvalue-1}.
 Recall all the notation in Algorithms~\ref{alg:two-matrix-a},~\ref{alg:weights-2}.
 Let $A^\star:= \E[A]$ and $\tilde{A}^\star:= \E[\tilde{A}]$, and let $((\lambda_l^\star, u_l^\star))_{l=1,1}$, and $(\tilde{\lambda}_l^\star, \tilde{u}_l^\star))_{l=1,2}$ be the top eigenpairs of the corresponding matrices.
 Applying Corollary~\ref{corollary:entrywise}, we have that with probability $1-o(1)$